pactus-project/PIPs/PIPs/pip-18.md

 ```

 The "ClockOffset" updates every minute; in the meantime,
-the "ClockOffset" value can be obtained and shown in different parts of the software, like GUI, Logs, NodeInfo API, and logs.
+the "ClockOffset" value can be obtained and shown in different parts of the software, like GUI, Logs and NodeInfo API.
 If it deviates by one second, the user can see an alert in the GUI or logs, and they may check their system time to fix it.

 ## Security Considerations